php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 3. When loading a file that corresponds to a fully qualified class name ...

-    1. A contiguous series of one or more leading namespace names, not including the leading namespace separator, in the fully qualified class name (a "qualified name") corresponds to at least one "base directory".
+    1. A contiguous series of one or more leading namespace names, not including the leading namespace separator, in the fully qualified class name (a "namespace prefix") corresponds to at least one "base directory".

-    2. The contiguous sub-namespace names after the "qualified name" correspond to a subdirectory within a "base directory", in which the namespace separators represent directory separators.
+    2. The contiguous sub-namespace names after the "namespace prefix" correspond to a subdirectory within a "base directory", in which the namespace separators represent directory separators.
 The subdirectory name MUST match the case of the sub-namespace names.